mgoldcoin/mgold/en/platform-features/smart-contracts.md

 There are two Stages, Figure 2:

-1. Non-Turing Complete Smart Contracts which cover a large proportion of use cases, including smart accounts and smart tokens.
+1. Non-Turing Complete Smart Contracts which cover a large proportion of use cases, including smart accounts and smart assets.

 2. Turing Complete Smart Contracts which will allow the creation of decentralised applications on the blockchain and the possibility to send the transactions themselves.